bemurphy/ocrb-pusher-demo/talk/workflow_has_a_place/workflow_has_a_place.md

 !SLIDE transition=cover bullets incremental

 * Your unit tests ask
-* What is this pusher thing, and why are you always stubbing it out?
+* What is this pusher thing, and furthermore, why are you always stubbing it out?

+!SLIDE transition=cover
+# Let's extract the workflow

 !SLIDE subsection transition=cover smaller
         @@@ ruby